Chapter 32

 “At Cooloola” by Judith Wright

 Once a year, the annual Global Carnival turns this little village into a rainbow coloured tent city.
 This happens just as the warm spring air moistens and as thunder begins to rumble around the valley in the late arvo.
 It starts to feel like summer is already in the air.
-The night time frogs and cicadas build to ever more deafening crescendos as a multicultural tidal wave swamps the place and we enjoy a long Labour Day weekend of world music and dance.
+The night time frogs and cicadas build to ever more deafening crescendos as a multicultural tidal wave swamps the place.
+We settle in for a long Labour Day weekend of all manner of Global music, dance, food and culture.

 VISIT THE GLOBAL CARNIVAL ?

-The Global is the cultural highlight of our year - A time to chill, to wander around the leafy Showground enjoying a smorgasbord of sensory delights on our very doorstep.
+The Global is the highlight of our year - A time to kick back, to wander around the leafy Showground enjoying a smorgasbord of sensory delights, right here on our very doorstep.

 CALL IN AT THE GYUTO MONASTERY